dataforgoodfr/quotaclimat/README.md

 * NUMBER_OF_PREVIOUS_DAYS (integer): default 7 days
 * MIN_REPETITION (integer) : default 15 - Number of minimum repetition of a stop word
 * CONTEXT_TOTAL_LENGTH (integer) : default 80 - the length of the advertising context (sentence) saved
+* FILTER_DAYS_STOP_WORD (integer): default 30 - number of days to filter the last stop words saved from - to speed up update execution

 ## Remove a stop word
 To remove a false positive, we set to false the `validated` attribute :
 ```